Join FOX 2 as we encourage drivers to take a personal pledge to STOP DISTRACTED DRIVING.

-Each day in the United States, over 8 people are killed and 1,161 injured in crashes that are reported to involve a distracted driver.
+Each day in the United States, approximately 9 people are killed and more than 1,000 injured in crashes that are reported to involve a distracted driver.

 Distracted driving is driving while doing another activity that takes your attention away from driving.
 Distracted driving can increase the chance of a motor vehicle crash.

 Join FOX 2 and KPLR 11 at the 26th Annual Saint Louis Art Fair September 6 – 8, 2019 in downtown Clayton featuring juried artists from all over the U.S.